kas-lab/suave/README.md

 Now you can proceed to [run the exemplar](#run-the-exemplar).

 ## Run the exemplar
-TODO: What exactly happens here?
-Maybe write short sentences.
-What are arguments and what do I do with them?
-Which things do I have to run in separate terminals?

-ArduSub:
+TODO: Update for runner scripts.

+ArduSub: To start the autopiloting software for the simulated AUV run the following command in a terminal outside of the installed ROS packages.
 ```
 sim_vehicle.py -L RATBeach -v ArduSub  --model=JSON --console
 ```

 Start the simulation:
-Note: You should make sure to source the install before running ros2 commands, e.g., source suave_ws/install/setup.bash
+Note: You should make sure to source the install before running ros2 commands, e.g., source suave_ws/install/setup.bash.
+If you are using the dockerized version this is already done for you.
+To start the Gazebo simulator with the simulated AUV and surrounding underwater pipeline scenario run the following command in its own terminal.
 ```
 ros2 launch suave simulation.launch.py x:=-17.0 y:=2.0
 ```